 Christopher’s at the Wrigley Mansion

-The pandemic delayed its grand opening, but Christopher’s is up and running in one of the coolest spots in the American west.
+The pandemic delayed its grand opening, but Christopher’s is up and running in one of the coolest spots in the American West.
 Set beside the Wrigley Mansion overlooking the Phoenix skyline from the scenic desert, it touts breathtaking design and equally jaw-dropping food.
-The eight-course chef’s tasting menu is one for the ages, French-informed but highly aligned with the season, local produce and proteins, and served with a presentation caliber not often seen—anywhere.
+The eight-course chef’s tasting menu is one for the ages, French-informed but highly aligned with the season, local produce, and proteins, and served with a presentation caliber not often seen — anywhere.

 New Orleans, Louisiana

-It’s hard to overemphasize the work the French have put in to what we know and consider modern gastronomy.
+It’s hard to overemphasize the work the French have put into what we know and consider modern gastronomy.
 Gautreau’s is a classic French eatery in a city that knows its influence all too well.
-The uptown restaurant excels as it all, from foie gras and steak tartare to filet mignon.
+The uptown New Orleans restaurant excels as it all, from foie gras and steak tartare to filet mignon.
 Better, there’s a showcasing of local flavors, like gulf shrimp with green olive gnocchi that demonstrates not only a mastery of classic Old World cooking, but an embrace of the surrounding bayou.

 Lucille’s has a firm and highly-capable grasp on southern cuisine, a real specialty in H-Town.
 The Museum District spot is a shining tribute to the owners’ grandmother and beautifully navigates the many comforts of the food genre, from perfectly fried meats and fluffy grits to braised oxtail and some of the best blackened fish you’re likely to encounter.